 - Seasonal affective disorder (SAD)

 - Suicidal thoughts

-For individuals, after the first free half an hour session, each 60 minute session, will be charged at £40.
+For individuals, after the first free hour session, each 60 minute session, will be charged at £50.

-We would discuss and agree the duration of the sessions during the first free half an hour session.
+We would discuss and agree the duration of the sessions during our first free session.